nakulmitra/database-postgresql/notes/storedProcedure.md

         UPDATE employees
         SET salary = salary + (salary * percent_increase / 100);

-        -- Condition to check if the percentage increase is too high IF percent_increase > 20 THEN
+        -- Condition check if the percentage increase is too high IF percent_increase > 20 THEN
             ROLLBACK;  -- Undo the update operation
             RAISE NOTICE 'Transaction rolled back: Too high a percentage!';